rpc-scandinavia/kopano-web-client-night-theme/README.md

 ```

 ## Development
 In my case, I have access to the same disk from both the Kopano mail server and my workstation.
-So I use sumbolic links on the Kopano web server, to awoid copying the modified all the time.
+So I use sumbolic links on the Kopano web server, to awoid copying the modified files all the time.

 1) Download and extract the ZIP file
 2) Modifi "SETUP_NIGHT_THEMES_DIRECTORY" and the "SETUP_NIGHT_ICONS_DIRECTORY" in the "night-links.sh" script